-Solar Technology selection Type of technology Solar photovoltaic (PV) technology (monofacial or bifacial) with fixed, single or double axis tracking mounting structures, as well as associated infrastructure, which will include: • Laydown area. • Access and Internal Road network. • Auxiliary buildings (33kV switch room, gatehouse and security, control centre, office, warehouse, canteen & visitors centre, staff lockers etc.). • Facility substation. • Inverter-station, transformers and internal electrical reticulation (underground cabling). • Battery Energy Storage System (BESS). • Rainwater Tanks; and • Perimeter fencing and security infrastructure.
-Structure height Solar panels with a maximum height of ± 5.5m above the ground Surface area to be covered Approximately 267 ha (including associated infrastructure such as all buildings and internal roads) Structure orientation Fixed-tilt: north-facing at a defined angle of tilt, or Single or double axis tracking: mounted in a north-south orientation, tracking from east to west.
+Solar Technology selection Type of technology Solar photovoltaic (PV) technology (monofacial or bifacial) with fixed, single or double axis tracking mounting structures, as well as associated infrastructure, which will include: Laydown area.
+Access and Internal Road network.
+Auxiliary buildings (33kV switch room, gatehouse and security, control centre, office, warehouse, canteen &amp; visitors centre, staff lockers etc.).
+Facility substation.
+Inverter-station, transformers and internal electrical reticulation (underground cabling).
+Battery Energy Storage System (BESS).
+Rainwater Tanks; and Perimeter fencing and security infrastructure.
+Structure height Solar panels with a maximum height of ± 5.5m above the ground Surface area to be covered Approximately 242 ha (including associated infrastructure such as all buildings and internal roads) Structure orientation Fixed-tilt: north-facing at a defined angle of tilt, or Single or double axis tracking: mounted in a north-south orientation, tracking from east to west.
 Laydown area dimensions Approximately 2-5 ha laydown area will be required for each PV facility (the laydown areas will not exceed 5ha and will be situated within the assessed footprint).
-BESS Area: up to ± 4 ha Capacity: Unspecified Technology: Solid-state/ non-liquid type batteries,
+BESS A technical report will be sent which includes the details of the proposed Battery Energy Storage System (BESS).
+Area: up to ± 4 ha Capacity: Unspecified (we would prefer to only limit the physical size) Technology: Solid-state/ non-liquid type batteries,